imgag/ClinCNV/doc/somatic_CNA_analysis.md

 ![Barplot of deviated BAFs on chromosome arm level][BAF_barplot_more]

-In this particular example we can see that part of chr1 left arm is affected by CNVs (or there could be a aneuploidy with small tumor content) and even larger part of chr1 right arm affected by CNVs (or it could be aneuploidy with higher tumor content).
+In this particular example we can see that part of chr1 left arm is affected by CNVs (or there could be a aneuploidy with small tumor content) and even larger part of chr1 right arm affected by CNAs (or it could be aneuploidy with higher tumor content).
 Other chromosome arms may be analysed in a similar manner (chr13 right, chr14 right, chr16 right, chr17 left and right, chr18 right, chr19 left, etc.).

 ![Barplot of deviated BAFs on chromosome arm level][BAF_barplot_even_more]